-Applications must be submitted online via Adobe forms at https://adobeformscentral.com/?f=BLF-0qEKSXr7Bds1Cn-Hmw.
-Agencies with more than one 2013 award from CJCC must submit a separate application for each grant number to receive continuation funding for that award.
+Applications must be submitted online at cicc.georgia.gov.
+Agencies with more than one 2014 award from CJCC must submit a separate application for each grant number to receive continuation funding for that award.
 Applicants will not be able to log out or log back in once the application is started.
 CJCC recommends that each applicant compile all information requested in this RFP before beginning the online application, and allowing 2-3 hours for completion.

-Applicants who experience technical difficulties or emergency circumstances should contact Shontel Wright immediately at Shontel.Wright@cjcc.ga.gov or 404.657.1961 to request an extension or alternate method of applying.
+Applicants who experience technical difficulties or emergency circumstances should contact Shontel Wright immediately at Shontel.Wright@cjcc.ga.gov or 404.657.1956.

-Applications must be submitted by 11:59pm on Saturday, May 31, 2014.
+Applications must be submitted by 5:00pm on Friday, July 10, 2015.
 There is no commitment on the part of CJCC to fund an application or to fund it at the amount requested.